kemapak/blog/code-review/topics/exception-and-error-handling.md

  /**
   *
-  * @throws Claim does not exists exception
+  * @throws Claim does not exists exception.
   */
  getClaim(claimId) {
     ...